MicrosoftDocs/visualfsharpdocs/docs/conceptual/asyncbuilder.return['t]-method-[fsharp].md

 The value to return from the computation.

+## Return Value

-**An asynchronous computation ([Async](https://msdn.microsoft.com/library/03eb4d12-a01a-4565-a077-5e83f17cf6f7) object) that returns value when executed.**
+An asynchronous computation ([`Async`](https://msdn.microsoft.com/library/03eb4d12-a01a-4565-a077-5e83f17cf6f7) object) that returns value when executed.
 ## Remarks
 A cancellation check is performed when the computation is executed.
-The existence of this method permits the use of **return** in the **async { ... }** computation expression syntax.
+The existence of this method permits the use of `return` in the `async { ... }` computation expression syntax.

 ## Platforms